QingTian1927/SearTxT-and-Texter/README.md

 ```

 #### Windows
-You can either download Python from the [official website](https://www.python.org/downloads/) or install it with a package manager such as `scoop`:
+You can either download Python from the [official website](https://www.python.org/downloads/) or install it with a package manager such as [scoop](https://scoop.sh/):

 ``` shell
 scoop install python